-The Business Litigation Practice Group is hosting a complimentary webinar on October 7th at 12:00 p.m.
+The Business Litigation Practice Group hosted a complimentary webinar in ALFA International's Summer CLE Webinar Series on October 7th at 12:00 p.m.
 Central Time titled: Combatting Counterfeiting and Gray Market Sales.
 CLE credit is available for this webinar.

 ABOUT THIS WEBINAR: